gi0baro/poetry-bin/README.md

 Due to its nature, `poetry-bin` has some key differences compared to the "vanilla version", specifically:

 - `self` commands are dropped
-- 1.2 plugins are not supported (yet?).
+- Plugins are not supported (yet?).
 The only included plugin is the `export` one
 - the selection of the Python interpreter to use is slightly different, as it won't use `sys.executable` to make decisions

 ## Installation